EMERALD ASH BORER TREATMENT

 How do Emerald Ash Borers kill a tree?

-The ash tree is killed from nutrient deprivation and drought.
+The ash tree is killed by nutrient deprivation and drought.
 Adult Emerald Ash Borer insects will first feed on the leaves of the tree.
 The feeding on the leaf tissue will do little or no harm to the tree but after nibbling, the beetle will then bore into the trunk of the tree and lay eggs.
 When the eggs hatch the larvae will feed on the cambium layer, which is underneath the bark of the tree.
-The larvae create S-shaped tunnels, which hinders the trees ability to push nutrients and water into the canopy of the tree.
+The larvae create S-shaped tunnels, which hinder the tree’s ability to push nutrients and water into the canopy of the tree.
 If there are enough Emerald Ash Borer larvae in the tree there will be too many paths bored in the tree and the tree will be unable to push any water or nutrients to the upper parts of the tree.